It may be the jumping off point for the North Coast 500 but there are many things to do in Inverness – the capital of the Scottish Highlands.

-Our first stop took us to the popular tourist spot at Drumnadroch.
-This is the main tourist stop where you’ll find the information centre, and Nessieland where you can watch the documentary about the sightings of the monster throughout the ages.
+Our first stop took us to the popular tourist spot at Drumnadrochit.
+This is the main tourist stop where you’ll find the information centre and Nessieland where you can watch the documentary about the sightings of the monster throughout the ages.
 The town is typically touristy, but a must see.

 2. Visit Urquhart Castle

-Thinking of Driving the North Coast 500, check out our choices for places to stay
+- Thinking of Driving the North Coast 500, check out our complete guide to the NC500.

 3. Take in Sunset over Loch Ness from Dores